mugambbo/hello-subscriber/README.md

-# HTTP NOTIFICATION SYSTEM: SUBSCRIBER
+# HTTP Notification System: Subscriber
 This application is part of an HTTP notification system developed using the Java Spring Framework.
 This is the subscriber of the application and receives messages from the publisher.
 See subscriber application [here](https://github.com/mugambbo/hello-server).